History of the Khitans: Rise of An Lushan and Chinese-on-Khitan hostilities

 As commander of the northeastern frontier in 744–755 An Lushan organised military operations against the Khitan-Xi nomads.
 His motivation was to curry favour with the Tang court and probably also to obtain more troops.
-He needed these for his subsequent campaigns to defeat what he saw as the enormous threat presented by the northeastern "babarians" amongst who the Khitan were the most significant.
+He needed these for his subsequent campaigns to defeat what he saw as the enormous threat presented by the northeastern "barbarians" amongst who the Khitan were the most significant.
 He may also have been motivated by thoughts of preparing for his future rebellion of 755–763.

 The rebel An Lushan had a Khitan eunuch named Li Zhu'er (李豬兒) (Li Chu-erh) who was working for An Lushan when he was a teenager but An Lushan used a sword to sever his genitals as he almost died losing multiple pints of blood.
 An Lushan revived him after smearing ashes on his injury.
 Li Zhu'er was An Lushan's eunuch after this and highly used and trusted by him.
 Li Zhu'er and another 2 men helped carry the obese An Lushan when he was taking off or wearing his clothes.
 Li Zhu'er helped cloth and take of his clothes at the Huaqing (Hua-ch'ing) steam baths granted by Emperor Xuanzang.
 Li Zhuer was approached by people who wanted to assassinate An Lushan after An Lushan became paranoid and blind, stricken with skin disease and started flogging and murdering his subordinates.
 An Lushan was hacked to death in his stomach and abdomen by Li Zhuer and another conspirator, Yan Zhuang (Yen Chuang) (嚴莊) who was beaten by An before.
 An Lushan screamed "this is a thief of my own household" as he desperately shook his curtains since he could not find his sword to defend himself.
 An Lushan's intestines came out of his body as he was hacked to death by Li Zhuer and Yan Zhuang.
 A horse was once crushed to death under An Lushan's sheer weight due to his fatness.